flame-cai/win64-local-ocr-tool/README.md

 cd win64-local-ocr-tool
 ```

-The application uses two AI model: [CRAFT](https://github.com/clovaai/CRAFT-pytorch) and [EasyOCR's](https://github.com/JaidedAI) Devanagari pretrained model.
-CRAFT detext the locations of the characters in a page, which is used to crop out text-line-images from pages with diverse layouts.
+The application uses two AI models: [CRAFT](https://github.com/clovaai/CRAFT-pytorch) and [EasyOCR's](https://github.com/JaidedAI) Devanagari pretrained model.
+CRAFT detects the locations of the characters in a page, which is used to crop out text-line-images from pages with diverse layouts.
 The Devanagari pretrained model is then used to detect the text-content from the cropped text-line-images, and can also be fine-tuned for a specific manuscript.

 - Download craft_mlt_25k.pth from [here](https://huggingface.co/amitesh863/craft/resolve/main/craft_mlt_25k.pth?download=true).
 Put this file in the `backend/instance/models/segmentation/` folder.
 You will need to create this folder.